nunofonseca/fastq_utils/README.md

 #### Conda

-The simplest way to install fastq_utils is via Conda.
+An easy way to install fastq_utils is via Conda.
 See the the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to get started if you don't already have a working installation.

 Installation of fastq_utils is then as simple as: